sethm/symon/README.md

   - `-machine simple`: Use the **Simple** machine type by default.
   - `-machine beneater`: Use the **BenEater** machine type by default.
   - `-rom <file>`: Use the specified file as the ROM image.
+  - `-brk`: Halt the simulator on a BRK instruction (default is to continue)

 ### 4.2 ROM images